Fighting fire with fire just makes more fire. There’s a different way

 Rehab Is Rehab—No Matter the Setting

-Outpatient substance abuse recovery is startlingly similar to inpatient recovery.
-While its fundamental components are different, its recovery approaches rely on the same psychology.
+Outpatient substance abuse recovery is typically similar, though less intensive, than inpatient recovery.
+While its fundamental components are different, recovery approaches rely on the same psychology.
 Addicted individuals can be treated, and they can be treated in multiple ways.